hatamiarash7/CheckFiltering/README.md

 pip install check-filter
 ```

-You can also download wheel package from [release](https://github.com/hatamiarash7/CheckFiltering/releases/latest) page.
+You can also download the wheel package from [release](https://github.com/hatamiarash7/CheckFiltering/releases/latest) page.

 ## Usage